 Collegiality and Professionalism

 The Association offers the collegiality of physicians working together to provide their peers with valuable resources and support.
-NDMA activities bring physicians together from across the state.
-The NDMA Commission on Ethics provides the basis for supporting activities that promote professionalism, including education on professional issues like end-of-life care, presentations to medical students, “Ethics Moment” articles in Checkup, working to network ethics committees in the state, and providing an ethical perspective on proposed legislation.
+NDMA activities bring physicians together from across the state to engage in educational efforts that promote physician wellbeing, professionalism and advocacy efforts.

 Public and Media Relations and Resources for Public Presentations